akintoluvic/vue3-html5-drag-and-drop/ZOUTLINE.md

   ### Issues
   - `Issues with typescript importing from vue`, you can disable typescript in the tsconfig.json file by setting the "noImplicitAny" property to false.
 This will allow you to import from vue without typescript errors.
-  - `Error rendering html elements from a ref`, you can replace ref with shallowRef.
-This will allow you to render html elements from a ref without errors.